MCPI-Revival/MCPI-World-Edit/README.txt

 Left arrow: Select Position 1
 Right arrow: Select Position 2
 Down arrow: Fill in with blocks
-You will be prompted to give a block ID in the terminal or IDLE shell depending on where you are running it from.
+You will be prompted to give a block ID and block Data in the terminal or IDLE shell depending on where you are running it from.
+Type 0 for block data if you don't know what it is.
 For a full list of block ID's, see this website: https://www.raspberrypi-spy.co.uk/2014/09/raspberry-pi-minecraft-block-id-number-reference/ HOW TO DOWNLOAD AND USE: